 Debbie: That's absolutely correct TOBI.
 Your website is listed in my book :)

 Charles: How much should we say to our children and when?
-Are we asking them to understand grown up things before they are ready?
+Are we asking them to understand grown-up things before they are ready?

 Debbie: Well, I think you can talk to children depending on their age.
-You can't talk to a three year old about sexual abuse but you can talk about good touch and bad touch.
+You can't talk to a three-year-old about sexual abuse but you can talk about good touch and bad touch.
 Good communication skills with your child are very important, and just talking about safety one time is not enough.
 It has to be continual.

 goinggone: How do you make children talk about sexual abuse when it does happen.
 My children did not tell and they were old enough to know to tell, 14 and 15.

-Debbie: Well, like I said earlier, children don't disclose for a variety of reasons.
+Debbie: Well, as I said earlier, children don't disclose for a variety of reasons.
 The child may not disclose because of what the pedophile may tell the child.
 The pedophile might tell children "I will hurt you, I will hurt your family, no one will believe you, I love you and this is how people show their love, this is a game two people play when they like each other, etc." I'm so sorry to hear about the abuse of your children.
 I hope you and your children are receiving therapy.

 goinggone: Yes, we all went through therapy.
 We have moved forward, but I am still looking to find a way to help children to speak up, to not be afraid.